collab-community/journey-book/journeys/AbbeyIT.md

 👩‍💻 I write blogs and I'm currently working on publishing my cloud series.

-👩‍💻 I'm interest in computer networking.
+👩‍💻 I'm interested in computer networking.

 👩‍💻 I want to be either DevOps Engineer, System Administrator or Cloud Network Engineer.